Double envelope house

 A double envelope house is a passive solar house design which collects solar energy in a solarium and passively allows the warm air to circulate around the house between two sets of walls, a double building envelope.
 This design is from 1975 by Lee Porter Butler in the United States.

 History

 Lee Porter Butler's 1975 Double Envelope (Shell) design received wide publicity after the U.S. solar energy tax credits were created in 1978.
 Versions were on the cover of Better Homes and Gardens and Popular Science magazines.

 Butler was an artistic/ecological building designer, a self-proclaimed "Ekotect."
 He did not hold formal qualifications as an energy engineer.
 Lee had built hundreds of homes, shopping centers and business buildings including banks and schools by the time he entered North Carolina State University to study architecture.
 He had studied engineering at Georgia Institute of Technology.
 Lee did not even have a high school diploma, but ended up teaching his invention of "the gravity geo-thermal envelope" at The University of California Berkeley in the Graduate School of design and Planning.
-Lee went to school for the education, not for the diploma.
-He was asked to speak at The Royal College of Science in London, where Sir Isaac Newton delivered Principia.

-Lee's facile and curious mind led him his entire life to question methods by which humanity could live on the earth in harmony with the earth, and with each other.
-His most recent contribution to humanity "Ekotecture" is a totally self-sufficient way to live in harmony on the planet and to safeguard human life no matter what the external conditions.
-Lee felt that if we talk about sustainability we must talk about not just sustaining the earth, but the sustaining of human life.
-His contributions include a method whereby humanity can live peaceably and safely on the planet in cooperation.